ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 All rules are exactly that: *rules*.
 They are *not* guidelines and may *not* be broken under *any* circumstances.

-- **osu!topus (AutoPlay) must be able to achieve the full score (1,000,000) in all difficulties.**
+- **The `Auto` mod must be able to achieve the full score (1,000,000) in all difficulties.**
 - **Two notes cannot be placed in a single column at the same timestamp.**
 - **No column can be left empty.** If you want to use less keys, change the amount of keys in the Song Setup.
 - **There must not be more than 6 notes pressed at any given moment.** Most USB-connected keyboards cannot handle 7 simultaneous inputs at a time.
 Note that this rule does not apply to ends of long notes, as they are released, not pressed.
 - **Beatmaps can only use 4 to 9 keys.** Anything else is not supported for the Ranked section.
-- **Each key mode in a beatmap set requires its own spread.** For example, a 4-Key beatmap would require its own Normal/Hard/Insane in order to create a proper spread, independent of any other key modes present in the beatmap set.
+- **Each key mode in a beatmap set requires its own spread.** For example, a 4 key beatmap would require its own Normal/Hard/Insane in order to create a proper spread, independent of any other key modes present in the beatmap set.
 - **If multiple key modes are present in a single beatmap set, the key mode must be denoted in the difficulty name.**

 ### Guidelines